andreismael/SQL-to-CSV-to-Azure-using-Python/README.md

 ## In PowerBI:
 1. Get Data - Azure - Azure Data Lake Storage Gen2.
 2. URL: Get the container URL in Analytics/Scripts/Logs/create_project..txt.
 Ex: https://storageaccount.dfs.core.windows.net/container.
-3. Choose "Organization Account" and login with your Azure AD Account if you implemented Option 1 in "Container Permission Settings in Azure Portal" step.
+3. If you implemented Option 1 in "Container Permission Settings in Azure Portal" step, then choose "Organization Account" and login with your Azure AD Account.
-4. Choose "Account Key" and paste the "container account key" if you implemented Option 2 in "Container Permission Settings in Azure Portal" step.
+4. If you implemented Option 2 in "Container Permission Settings in Azure Portal" step, then choose "Account Key" and paste the "container account key".